FilipNesic/RecentNews/README.md

 - Watch online news 📺
 - You can track live scores and watch match highlights ⚽️
 - Play one of the most addictive games “True-False Quiz” 🎲
-- Search and save or delete weather information about your favourite cities 🌦
+- Search, save or remove saved weather information about your favourite cities 🌦

 # Getting started